Some Fundamental Theorems in Mathematics: Geometry

 Given an {\bf inner product space} $(V,\cdot)$ with {\bf dot product} $v \cdot w$ leading to {\bf length} $|v|=\sqrt{v.v}$, three non-zero vectors $v,w,v-w$ define a {\bf right angle triangle} if $v$ and $w$ are {\bf perpendicular} meaning that $v \cdot w=0$.
 If $a=|v|,b=|w|,c=|v-w|$ are the lengths of the three vectors, then the {\bf Pythagoras theorem} is \satz{ $a^2+b^2=c^2$. }

-Anticipated by Babylonians Mathematicians in examples, it appeared independently also in Chinese mathematics \cite{WasPythagorasChinese} and was proven first by Pythagoras.
-It is used in many parts of mathematics like in the {\bf Perseval equality} of Fourier theory.
-See \cite{PosamentierPythagoras,Maor,Katz2007}.
+Anticipated by Babylonians mathematicians in examples, it appeared independently also in Chinese mathematics \cite{WasPythagorasChinese} and might have been proven first by Pythagoras \cite{Strathern} but already early source express uncertainty (see e.g. \cite{KahnPythagoras} p.
+32).
+The theorem is used in many parts of mathematics like in the {\bf Perseval equality} of Fourier theory or that for uncorrelated random variables the variance is additive ${\rm Var}[X]+{\rm Var}[Y]={\rm Var}[X+Y]$.
+In linear algebra it generalizes to the {\bf Lagrange identity} ${\rm det}(F^T F) = \sum_{|P|=m} \det^2(F_P)$ which holds for all $n \times m$ matrices, where the sum to the right is over all $m \times m$ sub-matrices $P$ of $F$ \cite{HuppertWillems}, a formula which in calculus becomes $|\vec{v}|^2 |\vec{w}|^2 - (\vec{v} \cdot \vec{w})^2 = |\vec{v} \wedge \vec{w}|^2$.
+See \cite{HiddenHarmonies,PosamentierPythagoras,Maor,Katz2007}.